SchulteDev/SchulteDev/_data/career.md

 enterprise environments. **Golang** has become my preferred language for cloud-native development with 4+ years of professional experience, particularly in microservices and middleware systems. * *PHP** was my foundation (8+ years) during early career and social platform development.
-I also work with **TypeScript/JavaScript** for Node.js/(P)NPM applications frontend integration when required.
+I also work with **TypeScript/JavaScript** for Node.js/NPM/pnpm applications and frontend integration when required.

 ### Architecture & Design

-I have extensive experience creating both low-level and high-level IT architectures, specializing
+I have extensive experience creating both low-level and high-level IT architectures, specializing in:
-in:

 - **Microservices and distributed systems** with Self-contained Systems (SCS) patterns
 - **Event-driven architecture** using event streams, message queues, and domain boundaries
 - **Cloud-native design** leveraging serverless, containerization, and managed services
 - **Legacy modernization** including monolith decomposition and incremental migration strategies
+- **Enterprise migration strategies** using R-methodology for systematic cloud migration assessment
+- **Platform assessment frameworks** for evaluating cloud platforms and migration readiness
+- **Web Components integration** patterns for microfrontend architectures
 - **Multi-cloud strategies** across AWS, Azure, and GCP platforms

 ### Cloud Platforms & DevOps